 My favorite moment is when Ichabod thinks that he hears hoof beats but it turns out to be reeds thumping against a log.
 He starts laughing hysterically and eventually his horse joins in.
 Even through the laughter, the audience becomes acutely aware that there is no background music playing, giving the scene a quiet calm before the storm resonance.
 Suddenly through the nervous laughter, Ichabod, his horse, and the audience hear a sinister cackling laugh break through and all of the above adopt an “oh crap” face.

 And there he is looking ridiculously badass on a scary black horse wielding a sword in one hand and a flaming pumpkin in the other.
 The way that the Headless Horseman and his steed are colored is amazing: they’re both painted almost entirely black that they would practically be silhouetted characters were it not for a few strategically placed hints of color.
 What follows is the most exciting action sequence in a Disney film that had been released by then.
-In fact, I would say that the scene that managed to surpass this one was Prince Phillip’s fight against the dragon in Sleeping Beauty
+In fact, I would say that the scene that managed to surpass this one was Prince Phillip’s fight against the dragon in Sleeping Beauty.

 But again when I think of this segment, I don’t completely think about the film itself.
 I think, “parade.”
 Now I’m not a parade person; I always take advantage of the shorter wait times at the theme park attractions while everyone is watching the parade.
 But there is one parade at Diseny World that I love, love, love to death.
 It is the parade shown during the seasonal favorite, Mickey’s Not-So-Scary Halloween Party.
 I would love it even if it didn’t have those awesome songs, the amazing choreography of the dancers, and that really great part where the undertakers from The Haunted Mansion scrape their shovels across the ground creating sparks.
 It’s worth seeing the thing just to see the Headless Horseman spearhead the whole show.